What is the Higher Education Access Route (HEAR)

 Contition of a HEAR Offer

-Students who receive a HEAR offer must attend an orientation programme on Tuesday 30th August.
+Students who receive a HEAR offer must attend an orientation programme on campus.

 Deferring a HEAR Offer

-Students eligible HEAR and who wish to defer their place shoudl follow the College's deferral procedures.
+Eligible HEAR Students who wish to defer their place should follow the College's deferral procedures.

 How do I find out more?